mtognela/plnk/README.md

 1. **Blocking**: When you run `plnk` without arguments, it:
    - Checks if you have root privileges
-   - Loads the configuration from the file specified by `PLNK_CONFIG`
+   - Loads the configuration from the file specified at `/etc/plnk/config.toml`
    - Verifies that domains aren't already blocked
    - Creates a backup of `/etc/hosts` at `/etc/hosts.backup`
    - Appends the blocked domains to `/etc/hosts` with the marker `# plnk url blocking`